Azure-Samples/cassandra-on-azure-vms-performance-experiments/docs/cassandra-vm-setup.md

 # Setup of Azure VMs used in Cassandra tests

-> TODO: Refer to https://github.com/slyons/helenus for automation scripts that deploy and configure Cassandra test clusters.
-Description below provides a high-level overview of the setup we used.

 For Cassandra test clusters, we deployed 6 "OpenLogic:CentOS:7.5:latest" Special_CCX_DS14_v2/Standard_DS14_v2 VMs into an Availability Set, each VM had 4 attached P30 (1TB) premium managed disks (caching was either None or ReadOnly depending on the tests), and Accelerated Networking enabled.
 For client VM, we used Standard_DS14_v2 in the same VNet but in a separate subnet (i.e. /vnet1/default for servers and /vnet1/clients for clients).

 After deploying the VMs, we updated CentOS, installed generic Linux perf test tools, and setup RAID0 stripe set: